Dakshi-Yantram/inventory-system/README.md

 A full-stack **Inventory Management System** designed for managing materials, stock flow, and quality control using a **microservice architecture**.

-This project is maintained under the **Dakshi-Yantram** organization and supports scalable inventory operations with traceability and QC validation.
+This project is maintained under the **Yantram** organization and supports scalable inventory operations with traceability and QC validation.

 ---